saturday06/strings/README.md

-# strings - utilities string variants
+# strings - utilities for string variants